-I spoke with the lovely Morgan Coburn for this month’s episode of Her Royal Science.
-Though we recorded this episode in September, we decided to hold off release until this month in commemoration of Diabetes Awareness Month.
+I spoke with UC Irvine PhD Candidate Morgan Coburn for this month’s episode of Her Royal Science.
+Though we recorded our conversation in September, we decided to hold off releasing it until this month in commemoration of Diabetes Awareness Month.
 In this episode, we touch upon Morgan’s exciting work, investigating the role of microglia in Alzheimer’s disease.
 We also talk about Type 1 Diabetes, how she was diagnosed, and how her STEM story is intimately intertwined with her diabetes story.

 Though discussed post-episode recording, Morgan importantly mentioned that more efforts need to be made to include disability in the discussions of improving diversity and inclusion in STEM.
 She says:

-"Labs and other academic bulidings are literally not built for disabled students, as can be the case for those that have mobility disabilities.
+'Labs and other academic buildings are literally not built for disabled students, as can be the case for those that have mobility disabilities.
 Scientists with mental illness or those that are neurodivergent should be believed, listened to, and accommodated for with flexibility and empathy.
-STEM is exceptionally hostile towards disabled people, especially those living at the intersection of disability and other marginalized groups (race/LGBTQ+ etc.) are hit especially hard, and their voices need to be heard."
+STEM is exceptionally hostile towards disabled people, especially those living at the intersection of disability and other marginalized groups (race/LGBTQ+ etc.) are hit especially hard, and their voices need to be heard.'

 The transcription of our conversation is below, with minor edits for clarity and brevity.